 Wendy Stead, MD, Fellowship Program Director

-Christopher F. Rowley, M.D., Associate Program Director
+Christopher F. Rowley, MD, Associate Program Director

-Fellowship Program and Options:
+Fellowship Program and Options

-YEAR TWO: In year two, Fellows continue to have their required outpatient continuity clinics and have limited inpatient ID consultation coverage.
+YEAR TWO: In year two, fellows continue to have their required outpatient continuity clinics and have limited inpatient ID consultation coverage.
 Fellows have a variety of choices with two and three (or more) year training options.
 Two year tracks provide focused training in specific areas such as transplant ID, hepatitis, microbiology, medical education and infection control.
-In addition to gaining broader clinical training, Fellows will develop and complete and a scholarly project.
-For those interested in a more focused research experience, there are options in clinical HIV related research, basic science and translational research and Hospital Epidemiology.
-Fellows choosing to pursue a career in clinical or translational research will be able to apply to a variety of educational opportunities (the "Clinical Effectiveness" course at the Harvard School of Public Health, The Scholars and CITP program through the Harvard Catalyst Program).
-Funding for these programs will depend on resources that are available through a variety of grants that Fellows may apply for throughout their Fellowship.
+For those interested in a more focused research experience, there are options in clinical HIV-related research, basic science and translational research and Hospital Epidemiology.
+Fellows choosing to pursue a career in clinical or translational research will be able to apply for different educational opportunities such as the program in Clinical Effectiveness summer course at the Harvard T. H. Chan School of Public Health and the Master's Program in Clinical and Translational Investigation through the Harvard Catalyst Program.